happo/happo.io/README.md

 other exit code means there was one or more diffs (including added and removed examples).

+You can use the [`example-ci-script.sh`](example-ci-script.sh) as a base for writing your own script to run in CI.

 ## CSS Loading Strategies

 Happo works best when CSS code is co-located with the components.
 In some